 Blueprints are descriptors or patterns which describe how Apache Brooklyn should deploy applications.
-Blueprints are written in YAML and all of the entities available are defined in the Brooklyn Catalog.
+Blueprints are written in YAML and many of the entities available are defined in the Brooklyn Catalog.

 Launching from a Blueprint

 We’ll start by deploying an application with a simple YAML blueprint containing an Apache Tomcat server.